elastic/apm-agent-java/.ci/load/README.md

 ## Hacking

 *Caution*: The following requires access to libraries which are internal to Elastic.
-Do not attempt to follow these instructions of you are an open-source user of the APM Java Agent.
+Do not attempt to follow these instructions if you are an open-source user of the APM Java Agent.
 Instead, contact the core development team with questions.

 To set up a local development environment for executing load tests and for developing the test framework, perform the following steps: